AmrikSadhra/juno-reg-test/README.md

 # ARM Juno Register Test

-A C++ application for fun, providing low-level access to a couple of interesting exposed registers documented in the Juno r1 Technical Reference Manual.
+A quick and fun demo project providing low-level access to a couple of interesting exposed registers documented in the Juno r1 Technical Reference Manual.

 Example AXI Slave port RTL to demonstrate integration of peripherals within the AN415 memory subsystem is supplied, and this is shown to be programmable from Linux userspace with example code.